Giardia duodenalis: Prevalence and epidemiology

-In addition to waterborne sources, fecal–oral transmission can also occur, for example in day-care centers, where children may have poor hygiene practices.
 Those who work with children are also at risk of being infected, as are family members of infected individuals.
+7% of children aged 1 to 3 years and 11% of infants and toddlers tested for admission to day-care centers were found to be infected.
 Not all Giardia infections are symptomatic, and many people can unknowingly serve as carriers of the parasite.
+Re-infection and chronic infections of the parasite can occur.